AndrewJBateman/angular-form-validation/README.md

 ## Status & To-Do List

-* Status: simple working form with validaton.
+* Status: Working.
 The maxLength validation div does not provide error message, just limits the field length to 5 characters.

 * To-Do: add functionality to form.